 Our mission is to produce quality airframes, engines, components and support equipment, and provide services that meet NAE's goals.
 COMFRC directly supports the mission of the U.S. Navy - to maintain, train and equip combat-ready Naval forces capable of winning wars, deterring aggression and maintaining freedom of the seas.
 In accordance with our values of Honor, Courage and Commitment, we keep our promises to our customers, remain resolute in the face of complex challenges and relentlessly pursue mission accomplishment.

 - Rear Adm.
 Michael Zarkowski - Commander, Fleet Readiness Centers

-- Martin Ahmad, SES - Deputy Commander, Fleet Readiness Centers
+- Roy Harris, SES - Deputy Commander, Fleet Readiness Centers

 - Command Master Chief (AW/IW) Augustine Mark - Command Master Chief, Fleet Readiness Centers